firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/spintend.md

 - Matthew’s latest logs confirm firmware clamps 85150 phase current around 150 A even when commands call for 180 A with 90 A battery, signalling that ABS limits still need manual tuning if you want more torque headroom.[^44]
 - **Single Ubox 100/100 daily safe zone:** Lonnyo 65 H commuters are holding tunes near 130–135 A phase with 85–90 A battery and 150–180 A absolute, trimming duty to ~98 % and starting FW around 88 % to clear residual stutter without climbing past 40 °C case temps.[^u100_daily]
 - With upgraded MOT1111T silicon and external cooling, riders have logged ~480 A phase bursts per controller on 85250 stacks—proof the hardware has headroom when thermals are engineered properly.[^hackintosh_burst]
+- The Lite harness uses a keyed multi-pin plug for the logic loom; Oreo Huzky’s Apollo City dual-Lite build highlighted the need to reuse or source that connector family before extending cables.[^lite-harness]
 - Field logs from daily 18 S commuters show 85150 hardware getting unhappy above ~240 A phase; trimming tunes to roughly 220 A phase, 90 A battery, and ≈60 A of field weakening kept case temps stable without neutering performance.[^45][^46]
 - Real-world logs show dual Lite builds requesting 160/140 A phase yet barely topping 100 A peaks, underscoring the need to capture data from both controllers before chasing higher numbers.[^10]
 - Dualtron GT riders running Ubox Lite hardware corroborate those peaks: 55–60 A battery per motor with 160/140 A phase commands only logged ~100 A, offering a realistic ceiling for keeping stock hubs alive at highway pace.[^47]